 Jamara Wakefield, 2024 New Jersey State Council on the Arts Fellowship Award winner, is a Black queer writer and creative who writes for publication and stage.
 She is the Digital Content Producer at WBGO.
 Wakefield is the author of The Black Student’s Guide to College Resistance Volume 1: Student Loan Debt.
 It is a manual that addresses the colonial history of the American Higher Education system and proposes resistance strategies for students regarding debt and institutional power.
 Her performance work is cross genre, combining music, poetry, theater, music and improvisation to create public performance.
 Read more

-On February 8, 2024, we had a captivating film program that explored the covered the world of performing arts from stage to screen.
-Distinguished panelists Anthony Goss, Richard Wesley, Celeste Bateman, and Nefertiti Nguvu discussed the dynamic world of performing arts, with a focus on Newark’s scene and its connection to Amiri Baraka.
+This program explored the world of performing arts from stage to screen.
+Distinguished panelists Anthony Goss, Celeste Bateman, Nefertiti Nguvu and Richard Wesley discussed the dynamic world of performing arts, with a focus on Newark’s scene and its connection to Amiri Baraka.
 This panel was moderated by Pamela Morgan.

 Learn more about the panelists: